 Develop A Habit To Over-Deliver – Valentin Radu

-Velentine Radu, the owner of Marketizator shares a secret to skyrocket your customer engagement and branding.
+Valentine Radu, the owner of Marketizator, shares a secret to skyrocketing your customer engagement and branding.

 He suggests always under-promise and over-deliver where you will see in result the retention rates and net promoter score go up high.

-Valentin asks small businesses not to constantly interrupt their brand with remarketing campaigns and promotions.
+Valentin asks small businesses not to interrupt their brand with remarketing campaigns and promotions constantly.

 You don’t have to keep bragging and advertising and putting out more to create a ‘brand’.

 Rather focus on developing the habit to over-deliver will eventually lead to better branding.

 Be Selective With Your Design – Glyn Lewis

 Glyn Lewis, the owner of Kent Streeet Apparel talks about how he always wanted to feel creative and not salesy about his work.